HaohaoNJU/CenterFusion/README.md

   sh experiments/create_data.sh
   ```
   Then you should have the generated datas in `data/predata` :

     - images, contains 1000 frame input images for trt engines, each has its shape (3, 448, 800)
     - calibs, contains 1000 frame camera intrinsics, each has its shape (3,4)
     - pc_3ds, contains 1000 frame radar points, each has its shape  (5,1000), each row stands for [loc_x, loc_y, loc_z, velo_x, velo_y]
     - data_num.bin, wich shape (1000,), records valid point nums for each radar frame
+  These datas wille be used to feed the trt engines.
 ## Installation

+  For regular python package installation, type in `pip install -r requirements.txt`

   It is not possible for CenterFusion to run without the support of DCNv2 plugin(A Deformable convolutional network algorighm), you should install it with `python` and compile it as TensorRT plugin.